-Trigger Name Meaning SNMP_TIMEOUT NerveCenter sent an SNMP message to an agent and did not receive a response.
-This trigger indicates either that a node's SNMP agent is down or that the node itself is down.
-NerveCenter uses the number of retries and retry interval specified on the SNMP tab in the Administrator.
-Refer to tSpecifying SNMP Poll Intervals for NerveCenter in Managing NerveCenter for details.
-SNMP_TOOBIG An SNMP agent did not respond normally to a GetRequest, GetNextRequest, or SetRequest from NerveCenter because the size of the required GetResponse would have exceeded a local limitation.
-SNMP_UNAVAILABLE_CONTEXT The SNMP v3 engine dropped packets because the context contained in the message was unavailable.
-The 32-bit counter, snmpUnavailableContexts , is greater than zero.
-SNMP_UNKNOWN_CONTEXT The SNMP v3 engine dropped packets because the context contained in the message was unknown.
+Trigger Name Meaning SNMP_UNKNOWN_CONTEXT The SNMPv3 engine dropped packets because the context contained in the message was unknown.
 The 32-bit counter, snmpUnknownContexts , is greater than zero.
-SNMP_UNKNOWN_ENGINEID The SNMP v3 engine dropped packets because they referenced an snmpEngineID that was not known to the SNMP v3 engine.
+SNMP_UNKNOWN_ENGINEID The SNMPv3 engine dropped packets because they referenced an snmpEngineID that was not known to the SNMPv3 engine.
 The 32-bit counter, usmStatsUnknownEngineIDs , is greater than zero.
-SNMP_UNKNOWN_USERNAME The SNMP v3 engine dropped packets because they referenced a user that was not known to the SNMP v3 engine.
-The 32-bit counter, usmStatsUnknownUserNames, is greater than zero.
-SNMP_UNSUPPORTED_SEC_LEVEL The SNMP v3 engine dropped packets because the requested security level is unknown or unavailable.
-The 32-bit counter, usmStatsUnsupportedSecLevels, is greater than zero.
-SNMP_WRONG_DIGEST The SNMP v3 engine dropped packets because they didn't contain the expected digest value.
-The 32-bit counter, usmStatsWrongDigests, is greater than zero.
-UNKNOWN_ERROR Some other error occurred.
+SNMP_UNKNOWN_USERNAME The SNMPv3 engine dropped packets because they referenced a user that was not known to the SNMPv3 engine.
+The 32-bit counter, usmStatsUnknownUserNames , is greater than zero.
+SNMP_UNSUPPORTED_SEC_LE VEL The SNMPv3 engine dropped packets because the requested security level is unknown or unavailable.
+The 32-bit counter, usmStatsUnsupportedSecLevels , is greater than zero.
+SNMP_WRONG_DIGEST The SNMPv3 engine dropped packets because they didn't contain the expected digest value.
+The 32-bit counter, usmStatsWrongDigests , is greater than zero.
+UNKNOWN ERROR Some other error occurred.